acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
-* Prepare a CAP to power back on the DPA-B and bring it up for review.
-If the shutdown occurs during an observation that utilitizes the side B FEPs, the active BEP may execut a watchdog reboot and it may be necessary to warm boot the BEP. (**also standby mode?**)
+* Prepare a CAP to power back on the DPA-B and submit it for review.
+This CAP should also put ACIS into "thermal standby mode" before executing.
+If the shutdown occurs during an observation that utilitizes the side B FEPs, the active BEP may execut a watchdog reboot and it may be necessary to warm boot the BEP.
 * Execute the CAP at the next available comm.

 Impacts